felher/laminouter/README.md

     ```

+## Who should use it
+Laminouter is an extremely simple router.
+The most important design goal was to provide a router for small sites where you don't have to remember anything on how to use it.
+Declaration of routes should be as easy as declaring an enum (which it in fact is), the output should just be a signal and adding navigation to an element should only need a single modifier.

+That said, to keep things simple, we had to make some serious concessions.
+If the following list describes you, Laminouter is made for you:

+1. I don't care about nesting routes
+2. I only care about scala 3
+3. I don't really care how my routes are represented in the URL
+4. I'm fine with History-API based routing and don't need fragment (`#`) based routing

+Still here?
+Welcome to the I-Just-Dont-Care-Club then!

 ## Notes
 ### How get rid of the `asInstanceOf`?
+Laminouter only gives you a signal of the current route.
+That's by design.
+At the time of this writing, Laminar doesn't have a way to destructure an enum in a typesafe way.
+But it will.
+As soon as [116](https://github.com/raquo/Airstream/pull/116) is merged, we will be able to do it just fine.

+Until then, you can either copy the code from the PR, or copy good-enough solution from my gist [here](https://gist.github.com/felher/5515eb1124268b0e10eadc78778f49a8).

+Or, of course, you can switch to, for example, [Waypoint](https://github.com/raquo/Waypoint), which does include a `SplitRender` abstraction which let's you do this, albeit without exhaustivity checking.

 ### What's up with the multiple parameter lists?

+As you can see in the example above, Laminouter uses multiple parameter lists to separate path parameters from search/query parameter.
+This has a couple of drawbacks.
+It was only chosen because the most important aspect of this library is ergonomics.

+The drawbacks are that enum cases (and not coincidentally case classes as well), only provide the full power of them for the first parameter list.
+You can't destructure the second parameter list and pattern matches and they won't be part of the cases `toString` or `equals` methods, meaning that `Route.BlogPost(123)(Some(456))` is "equal" to `Route.BlogPost(123)(None)`.
+This also means that you have declare query string parameters as `val` to be able to access them later on.

 ## Binary, Output And Laminar Compatibility